Every year, on 1 July, Hong Kong marks the day where it was returned from British to Chinese control.

 China agreed to govern Hong Kong under the principle of "one country, two systems", where the city would enjoy "a high degree of autonomy, except in foreign and defence affairs" for the next 50 years.

-Hong Kong became a Special Administrative Region.
-This means it has:
+Hong Kong became a Special Administrative Region, and would retain certain freedoms, including:

 - multiple political parties

-The territory has its own mini-constitution to enshrine these special rights.
+The territory has its own mini-constitution - the Basic Law - that enshrines these rights.

 How is Hong Kong ruled now?

-The leader is the chief executive, elected by a 1,200-member election committee.
-A majority of the members of this committee are viewed as pro-Beijing.
+The leader is the chief executive, elected by a 1,500-member election committee.

 The parliament is the Legislative Council (LegCo).
 It is made up half of directly elected representatives and half by representatives chosen by professional or special interest groups.